 The 64-bit architecture being referred to is Apple’s new A7 chip that is expected to be under the hood of the new Apple iPad 5 and was the main attraction of the recently released iPhone 5S.

 The same analyst expects PC sellers to fight this by taking down the price of Windows 8 ultrabooks to compete with the price at which tablets are being positioned.

 "Heading into the holidays, we expect PC vendors to increasingly position Win 8 ultrabooks against tablets on an ASP [average selling price] basis [i.e.

 64-bit architecture has received a further push in the right direction with renowned chip manufacturer Qualcomm stating that comments made to the detriment of the technology by CMO Anand Chandrasekher were unfounded.

-"The comments made by Anand Chandrasekher, Qualcomm CMO, about 64-bit computing were inaccurate,” a Qualcomm spokesperson told TechRadar.
+"The comments made by Anand Chandrasekher, Qualcomm CMO, about 64-bit computing were inaccurate,” said a Qualcomm spokesperson.
 "The mobile hardware and software ecosystem is already moving in the direction of 64-bit.
 The evolution to 64-bit brings desktop class capabilities and user experiences to mobile, as well as enabling mobile processors and software to run new classes of computing devices.”